ST HELENA (these external links will open in a new window)

 Citizens for Effective Justice

-This campaign for judicial corporal punishment has grown out of the book Fed Up With The Criminal Justice System.
-You can download the book, which argues for whippings on the upper back (for women as well as men) using a length of electrical cable.
+This 1990s campaign for judicial corporal punishment grew out of the book Fed Up With The Criminal Justice System.
+The link for downloading the book no longer works, and the campaign seems to be defunct.
+It argued for whippings on the upper back (for women as well as men) using a length of electrical cable.
 There is much legal and procedural stuff to support the claim that in certain cases, even without changing the law, it is already possible in the USA, by means of waivers and plea-bargaining, for a lawyer to ask a judge for his client to be whipped instead of imprisoned.

-Whatever you think of the particular method proposed, and whether or not you go on to read the whole book or the legal details, do read the "Overview" a little way down the first page of the site, which sets out some (in my view) pretty well unanswerable arguments for the principle of judicial corporal punishment.
+Whatever you think of the particular method proposed, do read the "Overview" a little way down the first page of the site, which sets out some (in my view) pretty well unanswerable arguments for the principle of judicial corporal punishment.

 February 1995 article from the Daily Illini.

-Prosecutorial misconduct (if screen is all black, highlight whole page with mouse to read text, or view source code) (Alternative link)
+Prosecutorial misconduct (if your screen is all black, highlight the whole page with your mouse to read text, or view the source code)

 17th-century court records involving whipping sentences.